gilacost/dot-files/README.md

 - review all maps
 - keyboard language? enable and uk?
 - review all vim plugins
+- review compe plugin
 - review all confs with alvivi's and tidy owns
+- yabai
 - move to flakes
 - sort ligatures
 - import snipets not prioritary
-- reorder forlder (refactor and tidy)
+- reorder folder (refactor and tidy)
+- dissable alias suggestion

 ## SSH